Running at Cons

 C - No one gets paid for their time

-a - Shit is Expensive
+A - Stuff is Expensive

 There is a lot more that goes into a convention than just reserving a location.
 Think about all the little things: tables, chairs, table cloths, water, cups, signage, merch, advertising, website, badges, badge holders, lanyards, printed schedules, walkie talkies, AV equipment, cables, projectors, shelves, hand carts, storage, transportation, staff.
 Everything costs money.
 If you want to know more about what all goes into a con, volunteer at one.
 There are a lot of hidden costs to con running that people probably don't even think about.
 There are things I haven't even thought about.
 Everything costs money.
 And a lot of that money has to come upfront.
 You can't just throw all of that on a credit card and hope your event makes enough money to break even.
 Not to mention for cons beyond a dozen folks will probably involve contracts for the space rental, and possibly other things too.
 Do you have a law degree?
 Too often hotels and conference centers get confused about what the needs are, or something last minute happens to throw a wrench in the deal and the convention runners get boned on deposits and things.
 It's important to remember when you look at the final price of admission to a convention, you are paying a very small fraction of the total cost.